It’s very easy to get around the Columbia Valley BC. Just Take a Columbia Valley Transit bus!

 Just hop on a Columbia Valley Transport bus!
 It’s fast, it’s inexpensive and you get to sit back, relax and enjoy the scenery.
 Even if you rode your bicycle into the valley, you can use one of the two bike racks on each community bus during daylight hours, provided it is available and there is room on the rack.
 Each bus also features two storage lockers.

-Bus service is available Mondays to Fridays during the year, except for statutory holidays.
+Bus service between Edgewater and Canal Flats is available Mondays to Fridays during the year, except for statutory holidays.

 Columbia Valley Transit has a 2-zone fare schedule with fares differing in each zone:

-- Local Service – Radium, Invermere, Windermere and Fairmont
+- Local Zone – Radium, Invermere, Windermere and Fairmont

-Riders may choose to purchase tickets in sheets of 10.
-A monthly pass is $42.00.
-A universal bus pass is available for low-income seniors and persons with disabilities (see website for details).
+- A universal bus pass is available for low-income seniors and persons with disabilities (see website for details)

 There are several scheduled stops in the various communities and you can find the one nearest to your location as well as arrival and departure times at: http://bctransit.com/columbia-valley/schedules-and-maps